Iikeli/Iikeli.github.io/Content/posts/publish-tutorial.md

 ### Setup

-Publish comes with a command line setup tool and you can install it using Homebrew by running `$ brew install publish`.
+Publish comes with a command line setup tool and you can install it using Homebrew by running `$ brew install publish`. *Note: the homebrew support is not officially maintained.*

 For us to be able to setup our website using publish, we need to empty the directory for our website before being able to run `$ publish new` to create all the files we need.
 I simply moved the index.html to the desktop, ran `$ publish new`, and copied it back for clarity.
+This way it's easier to follow all the smaller steps using the [git branch](https://github.com/Iikeli/Iikeli.github.io/tree/publish-tutorial).

+### Development

+Developing a Publish website is fairly simple if you are familiar with Swift Packages and have Publish installed locally (like you do if you have followed this tutorial).

+Running the site on your local machine is as easy as using the command line and running `$ publish run`.
+This will build the site and create a locally running server at `http://localhost:8000`.
+Navigate there to see the locally running template site.